Bricktech2000/Website/website/public/Learning-the-Stock-Market/index.md

+> **This post is outdated**
+>
+> This post represents my experience on paper trading stocks back in June of 2020.
+The methods used are very risky and naive as I didn't have a proper understanding of investing back then.
+This post was preserved nonetheless.

+&nbsp;

+&nbsp;

 ## June 8th

 A few months ago, I was watching videos of people talking about strategies for the stock market.
 I got very intrigued because of how easy it looked to buy and sell shares at the right time.
 A recurring theme in those videos was the _support_ and _resistance_ lines: